 The symptoms that generally require treatment are those arising from local meningitis, congestion of the brain, and neuralgia.
 The cerebral congestion probably results from the determination of blood to the brain produced by the growth of the tumour.
 It is accompanied by headache, vomiting, constipation, and a rise of temperature.
 The application of leeches to the temples, or the use of cupping to the neck, cold compresses or ice-bags to the head, active aperients, low diet, and rest of body and mind, afford most relief.
-In some cases the insertion of a seton in the neck or arm seems to obviate these attacks.
-When the neuralgia is severe you should use the subcutaneous injections of morphine, or the internal administration of chloral (F. 108), bromide of potassium (F. 107), or antipyrin.
+In some cases, the insertion of a seton in the neck or arm seems to obviate these attacks.
+When the neuralgia is severe you should use the subcutaneous injections of morphia, or the internal administration of chloral (F. 108) or bromide of potassium (F. 107).
 Some authors recommend Indian hemp, in combination with bromide of potassium, as a valuable means of relieving pain.
 In the convulsions which occur in cases of cerebral tumours, bromide of potassium may be given, but it is inferior in efficacy to chloral.

-Considerable success has recently attended the attempts to remove cerebral tumours by surgical operations.
-The most favorable cases are those in which it is not malignant, not of large size, where it is situated just below the cortex, and where the symptoms are sufficiently well marked to admit of its position being determined with tolerable certainty.
+Attempts have been made to remove cerebral tumours by surgical operations, but these are not likely to be successful when the growth is malignant or where it is deeply-seated.
+The most favorable cases are those in which it is not malignant, not of large size, where it is situated just below the cortex, and where the symptoms are sufficiently well-marked to admit of its position being determined with tolerable certainty.